OSInside/kiwi/doc/source/building_images/build_simple_disk.rst

      </type>
    </preferences>

-The following optional attributes can be used to customize the image size
+The following optional attributes can be used to futher customize the image size:
-further:

-- `unit`: Defines the unit used for the provided numerical value, possible settings are `M` for megabytes and `G` for gigabytes.
-The default unit are megabytes.
+- `unit`: Defines the unit used for the provided numerical value, possible values are `M` for megabytes and `G` for gigabytes.
+The default unit is megabytes.

-- `additive`: boolean value that determines whether the provided value will be added to the current image's size (`additive="true"`) or whether it is the total size (`additive="false"`).
-The default is `false`.
+- `additive`: Boolean value that determines whether the provided value is added to the current image size (`additive="true"`) or whether it is the total size (`additive="false"`).
+The default value is `false`.

-- `unpartitioned`: Specifies the image space in the image that will not be partitioned.
-This value uses the same unit as defined in the attribute `unit` or the default.
+- `unpartitioned`: Specifies the image space in the image that is not partitioned.
+The attribute uses either the same unit as defined in the attribute `unit` or the default value.

 .. _disk-the-machine-element: